farhiongit/farhiongit.github.io/README.md

 ### Korn-shell

-Korn-shell is similar to bash (as a predecessor) but it is much faster even though bash brings facilities for interactive shell, as well as more advanced coprocesses exchanging messages.
+Korn-shell is similar to bash (as a predecessor) but it is much faster even though bash brings facilities for interactive shell, as well as more advanced co-processes exchanging messages.

-It's powerful and its awkward syntax is so funny !
+Korn-shell is powerful and its awkward syntax is so funny !

+You can read "Learning the Korn Shell" (Bill Rosenblatt, 1993) for a clear introduction.

 ## My favourite resources and books